Xiaan metro station

-Xiaan is an under construction metro station on the Wanda–Zhonghe–Shulin line located in Zhongzheng, Taipei, Taiwan.
-The station is scheduled to open at the end of 2025.
+Xiaan is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in Zhongzheng, Taipei, Taiwan.
+It was scheduled to open at the end of 2025.

 Station overview

-The station will be a two-level, underground station with an island platform.
-The theme of the station will be based on "Lohas Taipei" while the architectural design of the station is based on the creation of lightweight visual effects.
+This will be a two-level, underground station with an island platform.
+The theme of the station will be based on "Lohas Taipei", while the architectural design of the station is based on the creation of lightweight visual effects.